 There are two kinds of income tax – personal income tax and corporate income tax (income tax of a legal person is also paid by all employers who have non-resident permanent places of activity and offer fringe benefits).
 Besides paying corporate income tax, you are required as an employer to withhold and pay employees’ income tax to the Tax and Customs Board.

 A special feature of corporate income tax in Estonia is the fact that only dividends are taxed.
 Earnings are not taxed as long as they are reinvested in the company.

 Income tax must be paid on distributed earnings, expenses and payments not related to enterprise and on gifts, donations, costs of entertaining guests and fringe benefits granted to employees.

 Also subject to income tax are reduction of corporate capital, repurchases of shares and disbursement of liquidation proceeds exceeding the monetary and non-monetary contributions to the company’s equity.

 If you are engaged in enterprise as a sole proprietor (FIE), business income will be subject to income tax, less deductions for business expenses.
-The FIE tax rate in 2017 is 20%.
+The FIE tax rate is 20%.